Team-on-gamejams/GenesisGameJam/README.md

 # How to play:
  *

+# How to open project:
+ * Download _Unity 2020.1.15_
+ * Download this project via git client.
+We use LFS, so download as archive would miss some files.
+ * Open project as always

 # Team
  * Team-on [itch](https://teamon.itch.io/) [github](https://github.com/Team-on) - Unity developer
  * webandrover [itch](https://webandrover.itch.io/) - game designer